 - have no serious illnesses;

-Investors can add family members to the application: a spouse, children and parents.
-Children aged 18 to 26 must be financially dependent on or reside with the investor and be full-time students at a university.
-Parents over 50 can be added if they are financially dependent on the investor.
+Investors can include family members in their Vanuatu citizenship application, such as a spouse, children under 25, and parents over 50.
+Children aged 18 to 25 must be financially dependent on the investor, live with them, and be full-time university students.
+Parents can be added if they rely on the investor for financial support.

 Documents collected for the application are:

-- a valid identification document, such as a passport;
+- valid identification document, such as a passport;

 - birth certificates of children, if applicable;